emilydaykin/Internet-Series-Database-Client/README.md

 # Features
 - Display all (XX) series
-- Series-specific information
+- Series-specific information (genre, actors, pilot year, average rating etc...)
-- Commenting and rating a series once logged in
+- Commenting and rating a series once logged in, and editing/deleting your own comment???
-- Adding a series to a user profile's page
+- Adding a series to a user profile's page via 'favouriting'
-- Edit user profile???

 # Architecture
 - Secure routing